Determine your hair properties

 Porosity

 Porosity is the term used in hair care science to describe how well your hair can absorb and retain moisture.
-Porosity is influenced by the outer layer of the hair (cuticle).
+Porosity is influenced by the outermost layer of the hair (cuticle).
 This layer consists of scales.
-How porous your hair is is genetically determined, but it can also be influenced by external factors such as harmful ingredients in hair products, the heat of a straightener or hairdryer or chemical treatments such as dyeing your hair.
+How porous your hair is is genetically determined, but it can also be influenced by external factors such as harmful ingredients in hair products, the heat from a straightener or hairdryer, or chemical treatments like dyeing your hair.

-It is important to know the porosity of your hair, because it says something about whether you can use products with or without protein for your hair.
-You can have high, normal or low porosity.
+It is important to know your hair's porosity because it indicates, for example, whether you can use products with or without protein for your hair.
+You can have high, normal, or low porosity.

 Determine porosity